muhme/joomla-branches-tester/README.md

 ```

 :point_right: The GitHub token can also be given by environment variable `JBT_GITHUB_TOKEN`.
+              And of course the sample token does not work.

 :fairy: Remember, if you have changed the database version, you will need to reinstall Joomla Patch Tester.